Sv443-Network/UserUtils/docs.md

 #### `DataStoreSerializer.deserialize()`
 Signature: `deserialize(data: string): Promise<void>`
 Deserializes the given string that was created with `serialize()` and imports the contained data each DataStore instance.
 In the process of importing the data, the migrations will be run, if the `formatVersion` property is lower than the one set on the DataStore instance.

-If `ensureIntegrity` is set to `true` and the checksum doesn't match, an error will be thrown.
+If `ensureIntegrity` is set to `true` and the checksum doesn't match, a [`ChecksumMismatchError`](#checksummismatcherror) will be thrown.
 If `ensureIntegrity` is set to `false`, the checksum check will be skipped entirely.
 If the `checksum` property is missing on the imported data, the checksum check will also be skipped.
 If `encoded` is set to `true`, the data will be decoded using the `decodeData` function set on the DataStore instance.